Genius-gambit/SkyForceProject/README.md

 ## Work Log

 1. Finished working with the basic gaming setup.
+2. Create Main Menu for the Game.

 ## Objectives

 1. ~~Implement the Game Over UI Setup~~
 2. ~~Create UI for Restarting the Level.~~
-3. Create Main Menu for the Game.
+3. ~~Create Main Menu for the Game.~~
 4. ~~Gun Animation needs to be accurate.~~
 5. Health bar for the Player.
 6. Create a PowerUp Image for the Health.